MicrosoftDocs/power-automate-docs/articles/prevent-data-loss.md

 >[!WARNING]
 >- Your administrators can also classify the new desktop flow modules in their DLP policies directly in the Power Platform admin center, but they must opt-in by creating a support ticket.
->- Your tenant might already have access to the new desktop flow modules in the Power Platform’s DLP experience.
+>- Your tenant might already have access to the new desktop flow modules in the DLP experience.

 ### PowerShell support